Case Study: Post-Migration Recovery & Stabilization

 - Restored crawl efficiency by eliminating conflicting sitemap and robots signals

-- Reclaimed lost link equity through structured redirect recovery
+- Recovered lost link equity through structured redirect remediation

 - Improved indexation accuracy across articles, tags, and author pages

-- Stabilized eligibility for Google News and Discover surfaces
+- Stabilized eligibility across Google News and Google Discover

-- Established go-forward governance rules to prevent future post-migration failures
+- Established governance standards and technical controls to reduce future post-migration risk

-Most importantly, the platform moved from reactive remediation to a controlled, auditable technical foundation capable of supporting ongoing editorial growth.
+Most importantly, the platform transitioned from reactive remediation to a stable, auditable technical foundation capable of supporting ongoing editorial growth.

 Key Takeaway